 The Kiddies started reception last September and have settled into the primary school routine.
 They love going to school and enjoy learning, which is great for all of us.
 I was a bit worried at first when they started, thinking the longer days and school lunch would be an issue, but they handled it all excellently.

 Many children struggle at first when they start primary school, especially when they are summer babies.
-I know my twins (especially my son) had a hard time adjusting to pre school when they started at 3 years old.
+I know my twins (especially my son) had to adjust to pre school when they started at 3 years old.
 So I know how hard it can be for parents when the kids don’t settle on time.
 Here are some tips that may help you help your child settle into primary school quickly.

 Trial days at primary school

 My kids visited the primary school many times before they actually started in September.
 The Pre School was just down the road from the primary school, so they got to go in many times for some hours before starting.
 They also had 3 trial days where they spent the whole day at the primary school in the summer before starting in September.
-Those days helped them settle in quickly as they knew what to expect when they started in September and the routine wasn’t completely new to them.
+Those days helped them settle in quickly as they knew what to expect when they started in September and the routine and the faces were familiar.
+I know schools like NYC Charter Elementary School have tours for the little ones to see how a regular day of school would look like.

 Books about primary school routine